Usage Guide¶

 Output Formats¶

-Save results to JSON or CSV:
+Save results to JSON, CSV, GitLab Code Quality, or SARIF:

 # JSON output (saved to complexipy-results.json)

-complexipy . --output-json
+complexipy . --output-format json

 # CSV output (saved to complexipy-results.csv)

-complexipy . --output-csv
+complexipy . --output-format csv

 # Both